yairgd/yairgd.github.io/content/post/eclipse_for_embedded.md

 ---
-title: "Ecpise with cmake project on windows"
+title: "Ecpise with CMake project on windows"
-description: "create an eclipse setup from cmake for embbeded projects " tags :
+description: "create an eclipse setup from CMake for embedded projects " tags :
 - "eclipse"
-- "emmbeded"
+- "embedded"

 date : "2020-09-12"
 archives : "2020"